 Le Barthélemy Hotel & Spa, St. Barth’s

 Combine Parisian chic with laid-back island life and you’ve got Le Barthélemy.
-Set on a picturesque crescent-shaped white-sand beach, the resort fully reopened in October after closing for renovations following Hurricane Irma.
+Set on a picturesque crescent-shaped white-sand beach, the resort fully reopened after closing for renovations following Hurricane Irma.
 The renovation added new dining, wellness, and spa options, including a hammam.
 With heated private lap pools and direct access to the beach, the full-service villas may be the resort’s most luxe accommodations, but every room has a view.

 Caldera House, Jackson Hole, WY

 Embrace the magic and romance of a winter wonderland locale with a stay at Caldera House like Mandy Moore did on her honeymoon.
 The brand new, eight-suite luxury resort is Jackson Hole’s newest hotel and members-only ski club in the heart of Teton Village.
 With sweeping mountain views and easy access to skiing and winter sports (or just apres-ski culture), it's ideal for spending time indoors and out.
 The resort's interiors are a mix of contemporary design mixed with European chalet: Think floor-to-ceiling windows, snowmelt patios, wood-burning fireplaces, and large, romantic soaking tubs.

 Kudadoo Maldives Private Island, Maldives